Maddious/RiTA-DiscordBot/docs/index.md

 * Non code changes will be appended with Version-\*\* from now on

 ## New in 1.1.8
-* Various Security vulnerabilities fixed.
+* Various Security vulnerabilities fixed
-* Various Spelling mistakes in ReadMe have been corrected.
+* Various Spelling mistakes in ReadMe have been corrected
 * Dev Dependencies core to this bot, the `google-transalte-api` & `google-transalte-token` have been updated

 ## New in 1.1.7
-* Setup on a Raspberry Pi Section.
+* Setup on a Raspberry Pi Section
 * gulp-watch updated dependencies. (*Moved to Local Repo as it was out-of-date and full of Security Issues.*)
-* Patch for Chinese language support.
+* Patch for Chinese language support
-* Various Security vulnerabilities fixed.
+* Various Security vulnerabilities fixed
 * Various commands re-activated.

 ## Table of Contents